 Think about it…

-Would a user share links as a text update with an ugly URL at the end to get more reach, as brands once did?
+Would a user share links as a text update with an ugly URL at the end to get more Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More, as brands once did?

 Nope.
 No users did that.